 The Courtship Maze at the Old Blacksmith’s Shop Centre is a novel attraction and also a journey of discovery for both children and adults alike.

-These days Gretna green is no longer just for young lovers eloping, Gretna Green is possibly the most romantic wedding destination in Scotland for people of all ages.
+These days Gretna green is no longer just for young lovers eloping to get married, it is possibly the most romantic wedding destination in Scotland for people of all ages.

-If your big event is coming up soon, have a look at this fine collection of unique and spectacular wedding favours.
+Select Wedding Favours: If your big event is coming up soon, have a look at this fine collection of unique and spectacular wedding favours.

-After the happy couple have exchanged vows and said “I do”, the traditional Scottish wedding is well underway, but when will the party end?
+Traditional Scottish Wedding: After the happy couple have exchanged vows and said “I do”, the traditional Scottish wedding is well underway, but when will the party end?

-Imagine the many banquets, stately dinners and balls that have taken place in the great halls of these castles.
+Castle Weddings: Imagine the many banquets, stately dinners and balls that have taken place in the great halls of these castles.
 Follow in the footsteps of Royalty.